 Catherine Christer Hennix: Solo for Tamburium

-Since the late 1960s, composer, musician and sound artist, Hennix has created a massive and innovative body of work spanning minimal music, computer programming, poetry, sculpture, and light art—pushing the technical and conceptual boundaries of her media toward singular ends.
-Hennix was part of the minimalist New York Downtown school of harmonic sound and has worked extensively with some of its key figures, including Henry Flynt and La Monte Young.
-In the ’70s, Hennix intensively studied the nature and use of harmonic sound with Pandit Pran Nath, a master of the Kirana tradition of classical Hindustani music.
-Central to her studies were the exceptionally designed tamburas of Pran Nath and the devotional practice, transmitted by him, of carefully tuning and then sounding those instruments in a continuous and even flow.
-The tamburas became part of Hennix’s main practice and have guided her work with sound ever since.
+Since the late 1960s, Hennix has created a massive and innovative body of work spanning minimal music, computer programming, poetry, sculpture, and light art—pushing the technical and conceptual boundaries of these media toward singular ends.
+She was part of the downtown music school in New York and has worked extensively with some of its key figures, including Henry Flynt and La Monte Young.
+In the ’70s, Hennix studied the nature and use of harmonic sound as a disciple of Pandit Pran Nath, a master of the Kirana tradition of classical Hindustani music.
+The exceptionally designed tamburas of Pran Nath were central to her intensive investigations, as was the devotional practice of carefully tuning and sounding the instruments in a continuous and even flow—both have guided her work with sound ever since.